Distributed Phase Estimation Algorithm and Distributed Shor's Algorithm: Preliminaries

 \section{Preliminaries}

-In this section, we would review the quantum Fourier transform, phase estimation algorithm, order-finding algorithm, and other relevant concepts that will be used in the paper.
-It is assumed that the readers have a familiarity with linear algebra and basic notation in quantum computing (for further details, we can refer to \cite{nielsen2000quantum}).
-In this paper, we extend the distributed Shor's algorithm from two nodes presented in \cite{gang2023distributed} to multiple nodes, so reference \cite{gang2023distributed} is closely related research.
+In this section, we would review quantum Fourier transform, phase estimation algorithm, order-finding algorithm, and other relevant concepts that will be used in the paper.
+It is assumed that the readers have a familiarity with linear algebra and basic notation in quantum computing.
+In the interest of readability, we review some basic concepts concerning quantum computing in Appendix 1, and for further details, we can refer to \cite{nielsen2000quantum}.